 Another miracle, a sign in itself, was her boss being so gentle and kind about what he heard.
 He had no problem letting her go home for the day.
 He even reminded her several times to call if she needed any help.

-I am sure that this was the universe pushing it’s way through again, making sure the motions would keep rolling.
-It was time.
+I am sure that this was the universe pushing its way through again, making sure the motions would keep rolling for it was time.

 As I think back and talk about this, I remember more clearly.
 It’s been so foggy for years because I’ve not wanted to touch on this subject.
 I’ve avoided it and pushed it aside to deal with at another time.
 And now years have gone by and we’ve still not dealt with the issues at hand.